anjalipathak03/NNDL-Delta-learning-rule-/README.md

 Generally, backpropagation has to do with recalculating input weights for artificial neurons utilizing a gradient technique.
 Delta learning does this by using the difference between a target activation and an obtained activation.
 By using a linear activation function, network connections are balanced.
 Another approach to explain the Delta rule is that it uses an error function to perform gradient descent learning.

-## Mathematical equation:
-The given equation gives the mathematical equation for delta learning rule:

-∆w = µ.x.z

-∆w = µ(t-y)x

-Here,

-∆w = weight change.

-µ = the constant and positive learning rate.

-X = the input value from pre-synaptic neuron.

-z= (t-y) is the difference between the desired input t and the actual output y.
-The above mentioned mathematical rule cab be used only for a single output unit.